frederic-perez/AmE-dictionary/data/dictionary.md

 __quitter__ _Are you calling me a quitter?_
 __quiver__ _v_ :seven::hammer: (quivering)
 __quixotic__
 __quiz__ _n_ :two: (quizzes) A quiz is a short series of questions with a quick result.
-A magazine quiz might tell a reader if "he's into you," or a pop quiz in English class will let your teacher know how far you got (or didn't get) in last night's reading.
+A magazine quiz might tell a reader if "he's into you," or a pop quiz in English class will let your teacher know how far you got (or didn’t get) in last night's reading.
 __quondam__ _adj_ Of an earlier time; former: _her quondam lover._
 __quote__ _v_ _In XML, the attribute values must always be quoted._
 __quote, unquote__ _idiom_ :two::hammer: